alexjamesing/Deep_LVPM/README.md

 If we apply a tsne to these image DLVs, we can see that the DLVPM model has learned a mapping between the image data and the image labels,which means that DLVs naturally segregate image labels in a tnse plot:

 ~~~

+import numpy as np
+from sklearn.manifold import TSNE
+import matplotlib.pyplot as plt

 ## Here, we randomy select 100 examples for plotting
 random_indices = np.random.choice(image_DLVs.shape[0], size=100, replace=False)